brandur/sorg/content/drafts/acid.md

 ---
-title: Building Robustly With ACID, or Why to Avoid MongoDB
+title: Building Robust Systems With ACID Transactions and Constraints
 published_at: 2017-03-12T17:59:02Z
 location: San Francisco
-hook: On ensuring system integrity, operability, and correctness through solid foundational components, and how ACID and strong constraints work in your favor.
+hook: On ensuring system integrity, operability, and correctness through solid foundational databases, and how ACID and strong constraints work in your favor.
+Why you should prefer Postgres over MongoDB.
 hook_image: true
 ---